by Kate Wallace

 photography by Scott Munn

-eham Abazid spreads the Thursday flyers across the living-room floor—the blanket for the evening meal that will break the fast of Ramadan’s first day.
+eham Abazid spreads the Thursday flyers across the living-room floor—a blanket for the evening meal that will break the fast of Ramadan’s first day.
 At sunset on May 27, in a tidy three-bedroom apartment in Saint John’s Crescent Valley, Reham and her husband, Mohammad, and their two children, Haidar and Rous, gather for their second Ramadan in Canada.
 Reham’s younger sister, Rozam, and her husband, Qasem, are here too, and their three children.

 Four adults and five children, the family is a slim slice of the big clan the sisters come from—seven grown siblings with children of their own, now scattered to Jordan and Europe.
 “Today, I am crying,” Reham says, “because I can remember all my family together for the meal, and I don’t have them here.”

 Nearly 17 hours after their fast began, they gather around the feast, sitting on the floor to eat.
 An Arabic soap opera plays on the TV as Reham passes bowls of noodle soup across a generous spread of Syrian dishes.
 Laid out on the newspapers are bowls of ful (braised fava beans with chopped tomato and parsley), fattouch salad, pickled cucumbers and peppers, a platter of roasted meat, pita bread, rice and peas, legumes stewed in tomato sauce, and a crystal bowl of fattet hummus, a savoury chickpea bread pudding.

 There’s little talk as they all dig in, sipping water, orange juice, and erk-sous, a sweet licorice drink, between bites.
 The kids, too young to fast, roughhouse on the margins of the meal.